DarthBanjo/starwarsd6-essentialcompanion-od6s/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/DarthBanjo/starwarsd6-essentialcompanion-od6s/main/art/SWFVTT.png" alt="DarthBanjo's Cool Foundry and Star Wars Logo" width="300"/></p>

 This is a Foundry VTT module that adds Star Wars D6 Roleplaying Game content to an OpenD6 Space System game.
 Star Wars D6 by West End Games is an older system, out of print, and freely available.
-This is not a full game system--it relies on the OpenD6 Space System[\*](https://github.com/DarthBanjo/starwarsd6-essentialcompanion-od6s/blob/main/starwarsconfigchecklist.md) (which is also free and released under OpenD6 OGL) in Foundry Virtual Tabletop to work properly.
+This is not a full game system--it relies on the OpenD6 Space System. (which is also free and released under OpenD6 OGL) in Foundry Virtual Tabletop to work properly.
 This is a fan-compiled content module based on the fan-produced *Star Wars: Revised, Expanded and Updated* rulebook.

 > Use this Manifest Link: https://raw.githubusercontent.com/DarthBanjo/starwarsd6-essentialcompanion-od6s/main/module.json

+## New!
+OpenD6 Space to Star Wars D6 Configurator!
+This module now includes options to apply Star Wars D6 2nd Edition labels and rules options to an OpenD6 Space game with a single click in the module settings.
+This eliminates much of the set up for a new world in FoundryVTT.
+It applies [these settings](https://github.com/DarthBanjo/starwarsd6-essentialcompanion-od6s/blob/main/starwarsconfigchecklist.md) to your world.
+After clicking the configuration button, you may go in and change additional settings manually to set your game to 1E, or 2E REUP.

 ## Video Tutorial: Setting Up Star Wars D6 on FoundryVTT
+This video was made before the configurator.
 [![Youtube Tutorial: Setting Up Star Wars D6 on FoundryVTT](https://img.youtube.com/vi/OAaYCGtgBaw/0.jpg)](https://www.youtube.com/watch?v=OAaYCGtgBaw)

 ## ✨ Contents:
 This module contains compendium packs for the following Star Wars D6 content:
 - Skills & Advanced Skills
 - Force Powers and Force Skills
-- Character Templates from the D6Holocron[\*](https://github.com/DarthBanjo/starwarsd6-essentialcompanion-od6s/blob/main/templateinfo.md) (in-progress: 42% ⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜ 100%)
+- Character Templates from Star Wars D6[\*](https://github.com/DarthBanjo/starwarsd6-essentialcompanion-od6s/blob/main/templateinfo.md) (in-progress: 42% ⬛⬛⬛⬛⬛⬛⬛⬛⬛⬛⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜ 100%)
 - Equipment and Armor
 - Assorted Helpful Macros
 - Weapons